isi-vista/adam/docs/using_adam_tutorials/adding_an_object.rst

 First, we'll define the ontology type of a toy block in :any:`adam.ontology.phase1_ontology`.
 To do this, we're going to use :any:`subtype` to define a subtype of :py:const:`INANIMATE_OBJECT`.
 We want to give it some properties.
-First, we're going to say it can fill a slot in a template, which means that our learners can learn the object.
+First, we're going to say it can fill a slot in a situation template so we can use it in our curricula.
 Second, we're going to say that it's something a person can have.

 The ontology type definition then looks like this: